-China has provided an exotic and cosmopolitan backdrop to many international games set mostly or entirely in China or Hong Kong.
+China has provided a rich and cosmopolitan backdrop to many international games set mostly or entirely in China or Hong Kong.

 Table of Contents

-- 1 China has provided an exotic and cosmopolitan backdrop to many international games set mostly or entirely in China or Hong Kong.
+- 1 China has provided a rich and cosmopolitan backdrop to many international games set mostly or entirely in China or Hong Kong.

 - 1.1 Heart of China (1991)